 COMPUTER VISION IN CONSTRUCTION: 5 APPLICATIONS TO CREATE WORKPLACE OF THE FUTURE

 Computer vision is changing the way businesses operate.
-From retail to warehousing, from manufacturing to urban planning, the technology allows to measure and analyze real life objects and create a quantifiable data level on top of them.
+From retail to warehousing, from manufacturing to urban planning, the technology allows to measure and analyze real-life objects and create a quantifiable data level on top of them.

 Computer vision utilizes video or image data to ‘count the uncountable’.
 The software can analyze video footage from video surveillance cameras which are already present at most modern workplaces.
-It is simple to deploy, requires little to none additional hardware investment.
+It is simple to deploy, requires little to no additional hardware investment.
 The advances in machine learning make computer vision applications more accurate and dependable.

 Therefore video analysis is making inroads into construction sites.
-These tools can increase productivity, improve safety, reduce costs and lead to more well informed planning decisions.
+These tools can increase productivity, improve safety, reduce costs and lead to more well-informed planning decisions.

 1. Monitoring PPE compliance

 Everyone knows that even the best safety protocols ‘on paper’ are hard to enforce in real life.
 Computer vision can identify if hardhats, high visibility jackets, gloves, masks, footwear, and other protective equipment are worn by employees entering company premises or certain areas where such equipment is required.
 It can automatically notify the site security officer if a PPE compliance breach was detected.
 The video footage can be also stored for later incident analysis.
 The technology does not take coffee breaks, never sleeps, and provides constant site monitoring.

 Computer vision can track the quantities of building materials stored on the construction site.
 The technology can provide alerts in advance when quantities are running low.